gbeckers/Birdwatcher/docs/installation.rst

       pip install Birdwatcher

-   If instead you want the latest version of the git master branch from, use:
+   If instead you want the latest version of the git main branch from, use:

    .. code-block:: bash